 that denotes either the gemstone, which is formed from fossil resin, or the orange-yellow colour.
 The word ultimately derives from Arabic عنبر ('anbar)

 .
 It began to be used as a given name in the late 19th century, but it only became popular after the release of Kathleen Winsor's novel Forever Amber

-ANASTASIA f Greek, Russian, Ukrainian, Belarusian, English, Spanish, Italian, Ancient Greek
+ANASTASIA f Greek, Russian, Ukrainian, Belarusian, English, Spanish, Italian, Georgian, Ancient Greek

 Feminine form of ANASTASIUS

 .
 This was the name of a 4th-century Dalmatian saint who was martyred during the persecutions of the Roman emperor Diocletian.
 Due to her, the name has been common in Eastern Orthodox Christianity (in various spellings).
 As an English name it has been in use since the Middle Ages.
 A famous bearer was the youngest daughter of the last Russian tsar Nicholas II, who was rumoured to have escaped the execution of her family in 1918.

 .
 American pop artist and filmmaker Andy Warhol (1928-1987) was a famous bearer of this name.

 ANITA (1) f Spanish, Portuguese, Croatian, Slovene, English, Dutch, German, Swedish, Norwegian, Danish, Finnish, Polish, Latvian